questoph/vocab-trainer/README.md

 # Vocabulary trainer

 This is a demonstration project developed in the context of the class "Computing culture.
-An introduction to Python programming for the humanities.
-It is built as a combination of different Python scripts written in Python 3.7.
+An introduction to Python programming for the humanities".
+It is built as a combination of scripts written in Python 3.7.
 The program can be used to enter, edit, and train words from different languages.
 It runs in your shell.

 ## Functions